auth0/docs/articles/connections/nativesocial/facebook.md

 ---
 # Add Facebook Login to Native Apps

 You can add functionality to your native application to allow your users to authenticate using Facebook natively, within the application.
-This does not require redirection via a web browser.
+This does not require redirection via a web browser and will let mobile applications comply with [Facebook Developer Policy](https://developers.facebook.com/policy/) which requires that mobile applications use their SDK to authenticate.

 ## How it works